RADII Voices is a series of short documentaries looking at the unique characters, scenes, and phenomena that define modern China.

-Danny went on to put the entire Chinese breaking scene on his shoulders — he’s been inaugurated as a member of the legendary Mighty Zulu Kingz (the official bboy crew for the Zulu Nation), he’s battled top-tier bboys around the world, and he’s helped throw major events from Battle of the Year to R16.
+Danny went on to put the entire Chinese breaking scene on his shoulders.
+He’s been inaugurated as a member of the legendary Mighty Zulu Kingz (the official bboy crew for the Zulu Nation), battled top-tier bboys around the world, and helped throw major events from Battle of the Year to R16.
 These days, Danny is still building out his legacy.
-Each year he throws his own competition, “Breaking in Shanghai”, that’s become the backbone of the city’s breaking community.
-He spends most of his time at the newly-opened Caster Studio location (a sprawling multi-floor headquarters for China’s hip hop dance movement) teaching, organizing, and providing for the next generation of dancers who will hold the torch after him.
+Each year he throws his own competition, “Breaking in Shanghai,” that has become the backbone of the city’s breaking community.
+He spends most of his time at the newly-opened Caster Studio location — a sprawling multi-floor site for China’s hip hop dance movement — teaching, organizing, and providing for the next generation of dancers who will hold the torch after him.

 When he isn’t teaching or raising a family of his own, Danny questions what makes a uniquely “Chinese style” of breaking.
-The distinctly American dance form is indeed distinctly American — the intense, high-energy movements are much more in line with American physical culture than that of China.
+The dance form he learned is indeed distinctly American — the intense, high-energy movements are much more in line with American physical culture than that of China.

 In China, where methodologies like tai chi and qigong have existed for millennia, there exists a foundational gap between the culture at large and something as American as breaking.
 An outward type of athleticism like breaking – the yang (阳) of the traditional yin-yang equation — stands in stark contrast to the yin.

-But to Danny, that contrast is fundamental to the question of transplanting a culture like breaking, something that, intentionally or not, Danny has been doing for over twenty years.
+But to Danny, that contrast is fundamental to the question of how to transplant a culture like breaking — something that, intentionally or not, Danny has been doing for over twenty years.